GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/is-on-https/index.md

   <img class="w-screenshot" src="is-on-https.png" alt="Lighthouse audit showing page isn't on HTTPS">
 </figure>

-Lighthouse waits for an event from the Chrome Debugger Protocol indicating that the page is running on a secure connection.
-If the event is not heard within 10 seconds, the audit fails.
+Lighthouse waits for an event from the [Chrome Remote Debugging Protocol](https://github.com/ChromeDevTools/devtools-protocol) indicating that the page is running on a secure connection.
+If the event is not heard within 10&nbsp;seconds, the audit fails.

 {% include 'content/lighthouse-pwa/scoring.njk' %}